 If you have already undergone Electromagnetic Compatibility Testing before, then you will be able to create a test plan yourself.
 However, if it is your first time to have an EMC test conducted, you can contact your test lab and seek a professional EMC test plan to be prepared for your particular product.
 A good test plan must have the following:

-- Product name, model number and identification details;
+- The product name, model number and identification details;

-- Product description of device to be tested including its I/O configurations and peripherals;
+- Product description of the device to be tested including its I/O configurations and peripherals;

-- Required standards and applicable tests that is listed in the standards;
+- Required standards and applicable tests that are listed in the standards;

 - Quantity of samples requiring testing;